Vanguard uk review

 Good fit

-• Larger portfolios (£250k+) that benefit from the annual fee cap.
+• Portfolios heading toward £250,000+ that will benefit from the annual fee cap.

-• SIPP savers who want low-cost pension drawdown.
+• SIPP savers who want low-cost accumulation and drawdown in retirement.

 Not a good fit

-• Anyone wanting individual stocks, investment trusts, or REITs.
+• Anyone wanting individual stocks, investment trusts, or non-Vanguard ETFs.

 Ready to open a Vanguard UK account?

-Pick a global index fund, set up a monthly contribution into your ISA, and leave it alone.
-That is the workflow Vanguard UK is built for.
+Pick a LifeStrategy or global index fund, set up a monthly contribution into your ISA, and leave it alone.
+That is the workflow Vanguard UK is built for — and one of the most reliable long-term investing setups available in the UK.

 Frequently asked questions